I got peer-pressured into running a Half Marathon a couple weeks ago.

 - Train better.
 I think I'd be much better off running a few 11–12 mile training runs in the weeks before the race.
 I think that's the only way to get my muscles used to doing that much work.
 It will also give me a chance to slowly push my cadence higher and get used to running faster.

 - Mid-race energy.
 I drank a few ounces of Gatorade at the mid-way turnaround, but that was it.
-I should’ve had gel packs or something for a late-race boost.
-I don’t know much about this, so it’s something to look into before my next race.
+I should've had gel packs or something for a late-race boost.
+I don't know much about this, so it's something to look into before my next race.
+If you're not a fan of eating leafy vegetables, consider drinking your greens in the form of a greens powder.

 I'm very happy that my cardio was strong for the race, and not surprised that my calves got tired.
 I can fix that.